codesnippetspro/code-snippets/readme.txt

 1. Managing existing snippets
 2. Adding a new snippet
 3. Editing a snippet
-4. Importing snippets from an XML file
+4. Importing snippets from an export file

 == Changelog ==

+= 2.12.1 (15 Nov 2018) =
+* Improved: CodeMirror updated to version 5.41.0
+* Improved: Attempt to create database columns that might be missing after a table upgrade
+* Improved: Streamlined upgrade process
+* Fixed: Interface layout on sites using right-to-left languages
+* Improved: Made search box appear at top of page on mobile [[#](https://wordpress.org/support/topic/small-modification-for-mobile-ux/)]
+* Updated screenshots

 = 2.12.0 (23 Sep 2018) =
 * Fixed: Prevented hidden columns setting from reverting to default